Vietnam.vn - Nền tảng quảng bá Việt Nam

 Open books to welcome summer

 From the vegetable fields at Cuc Cu farm (Kim Dong Publishing House) by Dy Duyen is a gentle, cute work for children.
 Suitable for the beginning of June with International Children's Day approaching.
-Especially choosing to start with a work that is presented in an eye-catching way like this children's book.
+Especially choosing to start with a work that is presented in an attractive way like this children's book.

 Creating quality prints with artistic investment.
 This is a strong point in the current era when parents and readers demand that domestically published children's books not only have valuable content but also be neat in form.